 Guidance on the maintenance of synthetic nets and match wickets

-Happy New year and welcome to a new edition of TurfCareBlog.com new blog.We are are looking at the essential maintenance tasks to be carried out on either your match pitch or your net area.
+Welcome to a new edition of TurfCareBlog.com new blog, synthetic and match wicket maintenance guide.We are are looking at the essential maintenance tasks to be carried out on either your match pitch or your net area.

 Questions kindly answered by Alex Bennett(nottssport),who is in the above photo,unsure what he is signing:)

 Tell us a little about yourself and your company Alex.

 I’ve been working with clubs & schools to help them provide non-turf cricket pitches & nets for nearly 20 years now.I work for S&C Slatter, who are the leading UK sports pitch contractors, and I also represent Notts Sport in the south of England.
 As S&C Slatter install Notts Sport cricket systems, it means that I can help clients all the way through a project from design to construction, and with post-installation maintenance advice.

 Alex,Can you tell us a little bit about the different type of match pitches ?